katur/forthebirds/EBIRD_MIGRATION_STEPS.md

 # Apply migration that *should* have applied the MySQL above, but that causes
 # a MySQL error due to a foreign key not getting updated

-./manage.py migration birds/0020_auto_20160211_2005
+./manage.py migrate birds 0021_add_autoid

 # Run script that populates new eBird fields; updates common, slug, and
 # scientific names if they are different in eBird; and adds eBird species
-# not previously present in the database (these all default to not visible)
+# not previously present in the database (these all default to not visible).
+# For new species, id will autoincrement;

 ./manage.py import_ebird_data eBird_v2015_csv.csv